 Try asparagus for breakfast.
-Include it in medley of steamed vegetables.”Asparagus is rich in folic acid, which is key in the production of glutathione, an enzyme that boosts detoxification,” Hyman says.
+Include it in medley of steamed vegetables; it’s rich in folic acid, which is key in the production of glutathione, an enzyme that boosts detoxification.

 Lunch on dandelion salad and a steamed artichoke.
-Artichokes are rich in compounds that boost liver function, Hyman says.
-Check out the recipe for Perfect Steamed Artichokes.
+Artichokes are rich in compounds that boost liver function.

 Take a walk or gentle hike.
 It’ll boost blood flow and help keep the bowels moving.